 AD139 – Advance 25 – Surgery of the Urogenital and Reproductive Systems

-Complete your study, pass your self-assessment quizzes and get your personalised CPD Certificate for 25 Hours of CPD.
+Complete the course and get your CPD / CE Certificate for 25 Hours of learning.

 Revisit your course materials at any time during your 12 months’ access to refresh your knowledge whenever you have a relevant patient.